older adults, Sheridan Elder Research Centre

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Original Publication Citation

 Singh, G., Pichora-Fuller, K., Rochon, E., Orange, J., & Spadafora, P. (2005).
 Observational outcome measures to evaluate assistive technology use by people with dementia.
 [Report].
 Oakville: Sheridan Elder Research Centre (SERC).

-Spadafora, Pat; Singh, Gurgit; Pichora-Fuller, Kathy; Rochon, Elizabeth; and Orange, JB, "Observational Outcome Measures to Evaluate Assistive Technology Use by People with Dementia - Report Series # 12" (2005).
-Centre Publications and Scholarship.
+Singh, Gurgit; Pichora-Fuller, Kathy; Rochon, Elizabeth; Orange, JB; and Spadafora, Pat, "Observational Outcome Measures to Evaluate Assistive Technology Use by People with Dementia - Report Series # 12" (2005).
+Publications and Scholarship.
 13.